osawa-naotaka/unisearch/example/astro/01.basic/README.md

 # Upload the generated "dist" directory to your HTTP server
 ```

-## Basic Usage of staticseek with Next.js
+## Basic Usage of staticseek with Astro.js

-The following code (`src/pages/index.astro`) demonstrates the most basic usage of StaticSeek in a Single Page Application (SPA).
+The following code (`src/pages/index.astro`) demonstrates the most basic usage of staticseek in a Single Page Application (SPA).
 This application extracts and displays matching keywords from a predefined array.
 For input queries of two or fewer characters, an exact match search is performed.
 For queries of three or more characters, a fuzzy search allowing one character mistake is executed.